 There are high rates of sexually transmitted infections (STIs) in ethnically diverse, sexually active students aged 16-24 attending London further education (FE) colleges 1;2 3;4, with around 8% testing positive for Chlamydia trachomatis.
 However, uptake of chlamydia screening remains low: below 30% annually in 16-24-year olds in England4;5.
 Although chlamydia and gonorrhoea primarily affect young people, the consequences of infection such as infertility, chronic pelvic pain or epididymitis can last a lifetime.
 It is estimated that 10-16% of women with untreated chlamydia will develop clinical pelvic inflammatory disease of whom 8% will have an ectopic pregnancy and 11% will suffer from tubal factor infertility6.
 The cost of chlamydia and gonorrhoea to the NHS is estimated to be over £100 million each year.

-Barriers to reducing chlamydia rates include low uptake of testing by those most at risk5;7 (such as teenagers, people from ethnic minorities and people who are socioeconomically deprived), and long delays in receiving a positive diagnosis or attending for treatment Introducing rapid on the spot chlamydia/gonorrhoea tests and treatment into the community could make it easier for young people to get tested and treated faster before they can pass on their infection.
-It might also prevent complications8;9.
-These novel tests can have 99% sensitivity and 99.4% specificity10, and studies have demonstrated their feasibility in remote communities11.
+Barriers to reducing chlamydia rates include low uptake of testing by those most at risk5;7 (such as teenagers, people from ethnic minorities and people who are socioeconomically deprived), and long delays in receiving a positive diagnosis or attending for treatment8,9.
+Introducing rapid on the spot chlamydia/gonorrhoea tests and treatment into the community could make it easier for young people to get tested and treated faster before they can pass on their infection.
+It might also prevent complications10;11.
+These novel tests can have 99% sensitivity and 99.4% specificity12, and studies have demonstrated their feasibility in remote communities13.
 However, there have been no UK trials of rapid sexually transmitted infection (STI) tests and same day, on-site treatment in non-healthcare settings.

 Objective